darshan-hpc/darshan/darshan-util/pydarshan/docs/install.rst

     $ pip install darshan

-PyDarshan releases on PyPI include manylinux and macOS wheels that simplify distribution of PyDarshan and its dependencies for most users.
+PyDarshan releases on PyPI include manylinux and macOS binary wheels that simplify distribution of PyDarshan and its dependencies for most users.
+Note that these binary wheels are currently only available for x86 architectures.

 .. _pip: https://pip.pypa.io